makrai/notes/qiu2003-pretrained-nlp-survey.md

 * Liu and Lapata [104] proposed BERTSUM [which] included a novel document-level encoder, and a general framework for both extractive summarization and abstractive summarization.
-In the encoder frame, BERTSUM extends BERT by inserting multiple [CLS] tokens to learn the sentence representations.
-For
+In the encoder frame, BERTSUM extends BERT by inserting multiple [CLS] tokens to learn the sentence representations
-  * extractive: BERTSUM stacks several inter-sentence Transformer layers.
-For
+  * extractive: BERTSUM stacks several inter-sentence Transformer layers
   * abstractive: two-staged fine-tuning approach using a new fine-tuning schedl

 ## 7.6 Named Entity Recgonition